 Broaden neighborhood representation and awareness to address community-driven needs.

 Expand opportunities for input from neighborhoods to influence how and where KIB allocates its resources to improve environmental equity.

-- 15% of households in identified key neighborhoods (based on census tracts) will provide input and feedback regarding KIB activities.
+Improve engagement by 15% from households in identified key neighborhoods (based on census tracts) to provide input and feedback regarding KIB activities.

-- Increase the neighborhood engagement score in identified key neighborhoods (based on census tracts) by 10% per year.
+Increase the Program investment score in identified key neighborhoods (based on census tracts) by 10% per year.

-- Increase diversity on the Board of Directors to 45% non-white to match City of Indianapolis demographics.
+Increase diversity on the Board of Directors to match service area/city demographics.

 Increase opportunities for neighborhood participation in KIB programs.

 Implement strategies to address each of 5 key barriers to volunteering: 1) transportation, 2) language, 3) physical ability/accessibliity, 4) childcare, and 5) awareness.

 - Increase the number of specialized volunteers by 30%.

 Broaden knowledge of KIB programming among neighborhood residents and partners.